STS-107: Major experiments

+Results and data gained

+Three experiments performed during the mission examined combustion, soot production, and fire quenching processes in microgravity, which provided new insights into combustion and fire suppression not able to be observed in Earth conditions.
+Other activities included a granular compression experiment which aided understanding of construction techniques, two separate experiments exploring the biological applications of cell cultures that could be used to combat prostate cancer or increase crop yield, as well as several other experiments that evaluated the commercial usefulness of plant products grown in space.

+Data recovery

 Because much of the data was transmitted during the mission, there was still large return on the mission objectives even though Columbia was lost on re-entry.
 NASA estimated that 30% of the total science data was saved and collected through telemetry back to ground stations.
 Around 5-10% more data was saved and collected through recovering samples and hard drives intact on the ground after the Space Shuttle Columbia disaster, increasing the total data of saved experiments despite the disaster from 30% to 35-40%.

 About five or six Columbia payloads encompassing many experiments were successfully recovered in the debris field.
 Scientists and engineers were able to recover 99% of the data for one of the six FREESTAR experiments, Critical Viscosity of Xenon-2 (CVX-2), that flew unpressurized in the payload bay during the mission after recovering the viscometer and hard drive damaged but fully intact in the debris field in Texas.
 NASA recovered a commercial payload, Commercial Instrumentation Technology Associates (ITA) Biomedical Experiments-2 (CIBX-2), and ITA was able to increase the total data saved from STS-107 from 0% to 50% for this payload.
 This experiment studied treatments for cancer, and the micro-encapsulation experiment part of the payload was completely recovered, increasing from 0% data to 90% data after recovering the samples fully intact for this experiment.
 In this same payload were numerous crystal-forming experiments by hundreds of elementary and middle school students from all across the United States.
 Miraculously most of their experiments were found intact in CIBX-2, increasing from 0% data to 100% fully recovered data.
 The BRIC-14 (moss growth experiment) and BRIC-60 (Caenorhabditis elegans roundworm experiment) samples were found intact in the debris field within a 12 mi radius in east Texas.
 80-87% of these live organisms survived the catastrophe.
 The moss and roundworms experiments' original primary mission was not nominal due to the lack of having the samples immediately after landing in their original state (they were discovered many months after the crash), but these samples helped the scientific community greatly in the field of astrobiology and helped form new theories about microorganisms surviving a long trip in outer space while traveling on meteorites or asteroids.